Is Monat a pyramid scheme? Unless you avoid social media completely, there’s a high likelihood you’ve seen Monat littering your newsfeed.

 Finally – what happens if you don’t want a white Cadillac?
 What happens if you prefer a grey Cadillac?
 Perhaps red is more your color?

 Heck, maybe you don’t even want a Cadillac at all.
-Maybe a Range Rover is more your style…
+Maybe a minivan is more your style…

 Well, despite you being legally and personally responsible for your car repayments, you’re not given the option to choose the car you wish to lease or purchase.
 And beyond that – you’re not even given the option to choose your car’s color.